AdaCore/gnatstudio/docs/users_guide/tools.rst

 corrupted :file:`.gcov` files.

-To produce coverage information from :program:`gcov`, your project must be compiled with the :comamnd:`-fprofile-arcs` and :comamnd:`-ftest-coverage` switches, respectively the :guilabel:`Instrument arcs` and :guilabel:`Code coverage` entries in :ref:`The_Project_Properties_Editor` and executed.
+To produce coverage information from :program:`gcov`, your project must be compiled with the :command:`-fprofile-arcs` and :command:`-ftest-coverage` switches, respectively the :guilabel:`Instrument arcs` and :guilabel:`Code coverage` entries in :ref:`The_Project_Properties_Editor` and executed.